JabRef/user-documentation/en/CommandLine.md

 *Note:* The `-o` option can be specified only once, and for one file only.

 #### Xmp export option

 [XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform)  is an ISO standard for the creation, processing and interchange of standardized and custom metadata for digital documents and data sets.

 The first option is to export all entries, which are included in the `entries.bib` file to the specified `export.xmp` file.
 The second argument, separated by comma, is the type of exporter used by JabRef.

 ```sh
 java -jar JabRef.jar -o path\export.xmp,xmp  path\entries.bib -n
 ```

 The second option is to export every entry in the entries.bib in a single .xmp file.
 Therefore, the file name is replaced by the keyword `split` without a file ending!
 JabRef generates individual .xmp files at the `path` location.
 The file name is a combination of the identifier provided by JabRef and the cite key of the entry.

 ```sh
 java -jar JabRef.jar -o path\split,xmp  path\entries.bib -n
 ```

+### Import BibTeX: `-importBibtex`

+Import or load code directly from the BibTeX file.
+This only works for BibTeX files, and does not support files of other import formats.
+If it detects this command line option, the JabRef CLI will take in its following argument as a BibTeX string that represents the BibTeX article file being read in for import (usually a filename).
+JabRef then passes on this information to a helper function that will parse the BibTex string into entries and return the resulting BibTex entries to the JabRef CLI.

+If the GUI is not suppressed (using the `-n` option), any imported or loaded BibTeX file will show up in the main window.

+*Note:* The `-importBibtex` option can be specified only once, and for one file only.

 ### Export matching entries: `-m [field]searchTerm,outputFile:file[,exportFormat]`

 (or `--exportMatches [field]searchTerm,outputFile:file[,exportFormat]`)

 Save to a new file all the database entries matching the given search term.